aistomin/jenkins-sdk/DOCS.md

 ```
 After Jenkins object was created you can use it for getting information.
 For
 example, you can get Jenkin's verson: ```jenkins.version()```.
+Keep in mind that `<USERNAME>` and `<PASSWORD>` is credential of real user
+which is registered in Jenkins instance `<YOUR JENKINS URL>`.
+Obviously, this
+user has to have permission for particular action you try to do with our objects.
+For example, if you try to use `Job.trigger()` method this user has to have `Run`
+permission in your Jenkins configuration.

 ## Jenkins Users
 We provide ```RealUsers``` and ```RealUser``` classes to read information about